Eighth Italian Conference on Computational Linguistics

 We are also favouring a parallel submission policy for outstanding papers that have been submitted and accepted elsewhere in 2021.
 If you are the author of a paper accepted at a major international CL conference or journal in 2021, you can present your work at CLiC-it 2021 in the form of a short research communication, within a dedicated session at the conference.
 Research communications will not be published in the proceedings, but are mostly intended to enforce dissemination of excellence in research within the Italian CL community.
-Research communication must be submitted to the corresponding track through the EasyChair platform.
-Please, specify the relevant area at the beginning of the list of keywords.

 In order to award the work of young researchers, the title of “best paper” will be attributed to the best paper with a Master/PhD student among the authors and presenting the work at the conference.
 The awarded authors will be invited to submit an extended version of their papers to the Italian Journal of Computational Linguistics (IJCoL).

 To recognise excellence in student research as well as promote awareness of our field and with the endorsement of AILC, we are conferring the “Emanuele Pianta” prize for the best Master Thesis (Laurea Magistrale) in Computational Linguistics submitted at an Italian University.
 The prize consists of 500 euro plus free membership to AILC for one year and free registration to the upcoming CLiC-it, where the author will have the chance to present her/his thesis.
 The complete call is available on the conference website at: “Calls > AILC Master Thesis Award”.

 13/9/2021: Paper submission deadline

 15/10/2021: Deadline for best master thesis proposals by supervisors

 8/11/2021: Camera ready version of accepted papers